Estimated reading time: 14 minutes

 Flying is pretty straightforward.
 To switch on the drone, press the power button once.
 And then press again and hold until all lights are on.
 This is the same process you’ll use when switching on the remote controller.

 You can take off through the app or the controller.
 Hold both the joysticks inwards to start the drone and push the left joystick upwards to fly the drone and downwards to land.
-Also, hold the left joystick downwards until the propellers stop running.
+Furthermore, hold the left joystick downwards until the propellers stop running.

 If you enjoyed flying the Mavic Mini, you’d enjoy this upgraded model.
 It’s also less noisy.